French tourism gets boost with reopening of Disneyland Paris

 Eiffel Tower officials have said a maximum of 250 people will now be allowed at the top floor at a time to enjoy the panoramic views of the City of Light.

+“Last year, during the same period we welcomed 23,000 people everyday.
+When we opened the Eiffel Tower, the first weekend we welcomed 5,000 people... and last weekend 10,000 people.
+That’s why for us we are optimistic for this summer even if the conditions are different...
+It's a message of hope about COVID-19, that even if the conditions are not always very easy."

+One visitor, 37-year old Damien Testard from the Paris suburbs, said that he was “delighted” about his Wednesday trip to the Eiffel Tower, in particular one that was “without too many people.”

-Tourism officials say that Paris brings in over 30 million tourists a year and in 2018, France recorded nearly 90 million overnight arrivals from visitors and tourists, making it one of the most visited countries in the world.
+Tourism officials say that Paris brings in more than 30 million tourists a year and in 2018, France recorded nearly 90 million overnight arrivals from visitors and tourists, making it one of the most visited countries in the world.